sea-bass/advent-of-code-2022/NOTES.md

 I'm now going to take a step back and read through Rust content to learn about some key concepts and features I should be aware of...
 I feel I'm still not being as idiomatic as I could be.

 ## Day 5
-Today I took a step back and began reading [The Rust Programming Language book](https://doc.rust-lang.org/book/title-page.html).
+Today I took that step back and began reading [The Rust Programming Language book](https://doc.rust-lang.org/book/title-page.html).
 It has been tremendously helpful to understand the core concepts behind Rust, and what I was leaving on the table.
 So far in my reading, what has stood out as unique functionality is: